 First step – removing the old motor

 The first thing that you need to do is remove the body shell off of the RC car vehicle.
 You then also needed to remove the drive Gear cover.
-Next step is to remove the wiring away from the existing ESC speed controller.
+Next step is to remove the wiring away from the existing ESC speed controller (Click here, if you Hobbywing ESC is cutting out).

 Remove the screws from the motor mounting unit.
 Place these safely inside a container or ideally, you should have a little parts tray nearby.